Dr Mark Brown

 -

-In terms of my research, I have published extensively in the area of prisons and penal policy with a focus upon both contemporary and historical penality.
+I have published extensively in the area of prisons and penal policy with a focus upon both contemporary and historical penality.
 In 2013 Ashgate published Penal Culture and Hyperincarceration: The Revival of the Prison (co-authored with colleagues from the University of New South Wales), a modern history of the prison in Australia since about 1970.
 In 2014 my book Penal Power and Colonial Rule, a study of colonial uses of law as a strategy of governance in British India, was published by Routledge.
+More recently I have published on postcolonial penalities, southern criminology and decolonising approaches in criminology.

-In my Geneva-based consultancy I worked on security sector reform issues and also with the Global Initiative Against Transnational Organised Crime, particularly on environmental crime and on the question of how to reformulate domestic crime control strategies, such as deterrence, to counter transnational criminal threats.
-More recently I have advised the UN Office on Drugs and Crime (UNODC) on matters surrounding imprisonment and recidivism globally, as well as undertaking strategic evaluations of UNODC work both in the field and in Vienna.
+In my Geneva-based consultancy I was a senior advisor at the Global Initiative Against Transnational Organised Crime and advised on criminal justice reform at DCAF.
+Currently, I advise the UN Office on Drugs and Crime (UNODC) on matters surrounding imprisonment and recidivism globally, as well as undertaking strategic evaluations of UNODC work both in Vienna and in the field, including in Afghanistan, Central Asia, Iran, Kenya, and Pakistan.

 - Qualifications